paul999/GenjThumbnailBundle/README.md

 # Setup Cloudflare (optional)

 The bundle supports the purging of thumbnails from Cloudflare CDN.
-This is handled by the `CloudflareManager` and is disabled by default.
+This is handled by the `CloudflarePurger` and is disabled by default.
+The `CloudflarePurger` also listens for the VichUploaderBundle event `vich_uploader.pre_remove` and will purge the original uploaded file too.
 To enable it, do the following.

 * Add to your `cdn.yml`: